Dom St.Peter und Paul in Brandenburg

 Is it wheelchair accessible?

-Check the official website for information regarding accessibility options for those with mobility challenges.
+Check the official website for detailed information on accessibility options within the cathedral.

 Can I buy tickets online?